Tableau Charts: Divergent bar chart - Makeover

 Using the previous article’s procedure, I will create a simple divergent bar chart, shown below.

-Next, I will need to create an LOD calculation to help select the maximum Total Sales between East & West Region for each product Sub-Category.
+Next, I will need to create a Level of Detail (LOD) calculation to help select the maximum Total Sales between East & West Region for each product Sub-Category.

 Now for the left side metrics.

 Choose bar under the marks card

 Drag the calculated field - Max Total Sales - to the left side of the Columns shelf

 Select the bar supported by this new calculated field – chose ‘white’ color or ‘Background color’ for your case, add a border line – for this case – black border line.

 Repeat the same for the metrics on the right side as shown below;